 - The case then follows the travel/expenses process flow of S1

-- It is important to select the organizational unit at S1 when "send to administrator at" (manager who will approve the cost) in the PA website.
+- It is important to select the organizational (Select other recipient if the normal workflow does not fit) unit at S1 when (manager who will approve the cost) in the PA website.

 Uses the process flow for travel/expenses at the department where the position is held. (e.g. employee at (C1)